jnshah014/Ryu-Encryption/docs/README.md

 #### Level 3 (Cumulative Cyclic Caesar Cipher)
 N.B.
 This is **not** the official name for this Cipher

 This Cipher is similar to the Caesar Cipher but is more intricate and is best explained with an example.
-Let the `plaintext = "hello"` and the key (after processing by the `key_product.py` script) to be `key = 126798`.
-Then break `key` down into pairs of numbers: `12, 67, 98`.
+Let the `plaintext = "hello"` and the key (after processing by the `key_product.py` script) to be `key = 126798`. *N.B.
+This script converts the user inputted key into one that can be interpretted by the encryption algorithms.* Then break `key` down into pairs of numbers: `12, 67, 98`.
 Next shift the whole of `plaintext` by the first number (`12`).
 Then shift the whole of `plaintext` again, apart from the first letter, by the second number (`67`).
 Next shift the whole of `plaintext` again, apart from the first and second letters, by the third number (`98`).
 This pattern is repeated until there are no more pair of numbers, and the shift cycles back to the first number (`12`).
 This process repeats until the end of `plaintext`, in this case 5 times.

 Essentially:
 1. "h" is shifted by a total of 12